someengineering/fixinventory/ckui/README.md

  - Easy and useful ways of searching the graph and integrate queries into this concept.

 ## Disclaimer
-This UI is *not* providing any additional things you can do with Cloudkeeper - right now!
-If you are a user that deployed Cloudkeeper or is evaluating it, this UI will give you no real benefit.
+This UI currently has no backend connection to Cloudkeeper.
+It uses static .json files in the src/data/ directory.

-It's here to get an idea of how the UI will be looking and feeling and to start early working on it in the frame of the project.
+It is here to give an idea of how the UI will be looking and feeling and to start early working on it in the frame of the project.

 ## How to get the UI running
-It's a Godot project, to open and run it you either need an exported version (Win, Mac, Linux, web assembly, ...
-Nintendo Switch?) or you open the project for yourself.

-**As we don't provide exported binaries yet, you have to do the latter following these steps:**
+**Follow these steps:**
 - Download the [latest Godot 3.x stable](https://godotengine.org/download) (We develop in the standard version).
 - Start the engine and import the project in the Project Manager (click import, select the 'project.godot' file).
 - Open the project from the Project Manager.
 - Run the Project by clicking on the "Play" button in the upper right corner.
--

 ## How to get your Cloud data into the UI?
-Right now it is not possible to get your data into the UI.
-This will be one of our next steps.
+Right now it is not possible to get your data into the UI as the format of the json files has changed in Cloudkeeper core.
+We will add instructions of how to generate your own .json files soon.

+Until then look at the format inside the 'example_data.gd' file to get an idea of the required input.
+The UI uses two files for the data it processes: data/graph_dump.json - This is a dump of the whole node graph from Cloudkeeper data/prometheus_metrics.json - This is an export from the Prometheus tsdb